AOballeE/Working-with-decision-structures-and-if-else-statements/README.md

-<h1>Challenge 9 - Dictionaries</h1>
+<h1>Lab 1 - Working with decision structures and if/else statements </h1>

  ### [Working with choices)

 <h2>Description</h2>
-In this project I will be working with a dictionary set that include grades for student where I will create a menu option to either look up, add, print out the list, delete a grade, or quit the program.
+In this lab project we will be using prompts, decison structures, and if/else statements to let the user got through a series of decions to complete the pizza order to see which type the user wants.
 <br />